 A carnet acts as a passport for your equipment and whilst you may at times have been able to carry items through without one, that will not always work.
 The alternative is having to pay out a percentage of each item’s value.

 ATA Carnets also help ensure speed of transit, rather than unexpected delay.
 Part of helping a shoot go to plan and bringing peace of mind to all involved.

-Although we can help with urgent carnets, the best plan is to allow a little time to gather information, see your application complete and have the ATA carnet in your possession.
+Although we can help with urgent, or same day carnets, the best plan is to allow a little time to gather information.
+We will assist as required to complete your application, so you have the ATA carnet in your possession.

 You will need to supply a list of your equipment, serial numbers, value, country of origin and the purpose items are to be used for.
 (We appreciate this tends to be obvious with cameras and filming equipment).

 Wherever your destination and particularly if multiple countries are involved, checking for specific local requirements makes sense.
 Our staff will discuss your travel plans and help make sure all is in place.

 They will also be there in the event anything goes wrong, such as losing an ATA carnet, or ending up with missing stamps.
 Neither will hopefully happen but if they do, having a helpline to your carnet supplier is useful.

 Your carnet will in most cases be valid for 12 months.
 If you make multiple trips during that time, you can just carry on using the same documentation.

 Film, TV, or camera kit is often carried as baggage, bear in mind you need to visit customs before departing, to get checked through and your carnet stamped.
 Allow a bit of time on departure, as customs posts are not always located with departure in mind.